 While it is certainly possible to make an adequate hash with a combo’ of either protein + starchy vegetables or starchy vegetables + greens.
 To make your hash sing, you need all three.

 And, if you want it to really sing,

 a base of slowly sweated onion and bacon is a must!

 I know I said this was a ‘no recipe’ hash BUT I’m going to give you a recipe, sort of.
 It’s more like a framework – something to loosely refer to as you experiment with your hash flavours.

-1 Tablespoon chopped fresh herbs (Parsley, chives, coriander/cilantro)
+- Optional - 1 tablespoon chopped fresh herbs (Parsley, chives, coriander/cilantro)

-1) Melt your fat in a large fry pan over a medium-high heat.
-Add onions and sweat for 5 – 10 minutes.
+- Melt your fat in a large frypan over medium-high heat.
+Add onions and sweat for 5 - 10 minutes.
 Add the bacon and cook for another 5 minutes.

-2) Turn up the heat a little and throw in your meat and starchy vegetables.
-When ready, add the vegetables (This is a bit of a judgment call – I like my hash crispy around the edges which takes a little longer.
-Some don’t).
+- Turn up the heat a little and throw in your meat and starchy vegetables.
+When ready, add the vegetables (This is a bit of a judgement call - I like my hash crispy around the edges which takes a little longer.
+Some don't).
 Check for seasoning.